 After finalization, Florida’s Office of Vital Statistics can issue a new birth certificate for the child who has been adopted based on the court’s direction in the final judgment of adoption.
 This new birth certificate will list the adoptive parents as mother and father, and it will bear the name which they have given to the child.

-Following the finalization of an adoption from Florida, birth parents no longer have any legal connection to or responsibility for their child.
+Following the finalization of adoption from Florida, birth parents no longer have any legal connection to or responsibility for their child.
 Nevertheless, a biological connection remains, and birth parents may want to have periodic updates about or contact with their child.
-Post-placement contact should be addressed prior to the child’s placement so the adoptive parents and the birth parents are on the same page as to what is expected in the future.
+Post-placement contact should be addressed before the child’s placement so the adoptive parents and the birth parents are on the same page as to what is expected in the future.
 Even if reduced to writing, the post-placement contracts in Florida are not enforceable in court; they are simply a good faith agreement between the parties.
 Adoptive parents may decline to honor those terms if they feel it is in the child’s best interest.

 Florida law recognizes adoptees may want to locate and have direct contact with a birth parent when they are adults.
 Therefore, the Florida Adoption Reunion Registry, also known as FARR, exists to facilitate that contact.
-Birth parents must be given a FARR brochure prior to signing a consent so they are aware that such contact may occur.
+Birth parents must be given a FARR brochure before signing a consent so they are aware that such contact may occur.
 The FARR brochure contains an application to register for free if the birth parent desires a future connection.
 Once the adoptee is over age 18, he or she may contact the registry’s toll-free number to see if a birth parent has registered and then obtain the contact information the biological parent provided.

 Gathering information on adoption from Florida is a good first step for an expectant parent to be equipped to make an informed decision about the best option to pursue.
 Several online resources exist for obtaining information on Florida adoption law, as well as adoption entities being available to assist with the adoption option.
 Don’t be in the dark about adoption from Florida; let the sunshine in on the pertinent information about that option before deciding which course is right for you.